Despite their small size, ticks present one of the biggest workplace safety hazards for field professionals and others who work outdoors.

 To safely remove a tick that has bitten you:

-Dispose of your nasty friend by putting it in alcohol or flushing it down the toilet.
+Dispose of the tick by putting it in alcohol or flushing it down the toilet.
 If you want to keep the tick to show your physician for identification purposes, put it in alcohol to kill it and then put it in a sealed bag or container.

 If you experience a rash, fever, or aches and pains in the hours or days after you are bitten, contact your doctor immediately.
-If you're unsure that your symptoms are from Lyme disease or other tickborne illnesses, check out the CDC's tick illness symptoms fact sheet.
+If you're unsure that your symptoms are from Lyme disease or other tickborne illnesses, check out the CDC's About Ticks and Tickbore Diseases Page.
 Depending on your employer and their rules on health and safety, reporting your bite to them might also be necessary.

 Stay Tick-Free

-If there is one moral to the story it’s that you can never underestimate ticks and the impact they have on workplace safety.
-Use the strategies and tips laid out above to keep yourself, your employees, and your peers safe as they work outside this spring and fall.
+If there is one moral to the story, it’s that you can never underestimate ticks and the impact they have on workplace safety.
+Use the strategies and tips laid out above to keep yourself, your employees, and your peers safe as they work outside this spring summer and fall.

 Want more news and insights like this?